 You may have decided that it’s time to toss in your landlord responsibilities, or perhaps you’re feeling a little uncertain about the housing market and believe a bubble may be looming.
-Whatever the reason, you’re putting your manufactured home on the market.
+Whatever the reason, you’re putting your manufactured home (also known as a mobile home) on the market.
 There’s just one caveat.
 There are people living in it and they happen to have a lease (or maybe they don’t).

 In an ideal world, your tenants are wonderful people who understand your need and desire to sell and know that they can find another home to call their own in the month you’ve given them to vacate.
 They keep the home clean and ready for showings and ask only for a 24-hour notice.
 Unfortunately, despite positive forward thinking and considering yourself a decent landlord, not all tenants fall into the above category.
 In this instance, you’ll need to know what the law has to say about your current dilemma.

 Your course of action will depend very much on the lease that you had your tenants sign.
 This illustrates the importance of paying attention to this crucial legal document.
 State laws will determine what action you can take at this time.
 In general, if your tenant has a lease and you did not add an “early termination clause” to the signed document, you must, by law, allow the renter to live there until the lease expires.
 Like most rules and regulations, there are some exceptions.
 If they have violated any of the lease terms, such as forgetting to pay rent, you then have the possibility of terminating the lease.